rstraub/rstraub.github.io/_drafts/microtypes.md

 In the primitive version I'm left making assumptions on what represents weight.
 Is it grams?
 Kilograms?
 Pounds?
 With the Microtype, I instantly see that weight is measured in grams.
 It captures knowledge about the domain in code!

-## Are Microtypes a Silver Bullet?
+## ⚖️ Microtypes: a Silver Bullet?

 So, should you go and wrap every single primitive you find?